 The pieces are often carved in the material’s place of origin.
 Wood pieces are carved in the artist's studio in the Seychelles with the island's Albizia Rosa wood and Carrara marble is carefully chosen by Mori in Northern Italy near the artist's studio.
 Like the hand-carved wood pieces, his marble sculptures begin as single blocks.
 In his latest bodies of work, the artist has explored other materials and techniques, including bronze, silver and copper.

-The vessel portion is blown by Venini's master glassmakers and hand-cut using the cold glass cutting technique, Battuto; a surface finishing technique that imitates the “distressed” effect of hammered metal.
-In glasswork, the painstaking process consists of surface facets made by precise movements over a metal wheel.
-The resulting surface texture highlights the depth of color in the glass.
-The word comes from the Italian verb ‘battere’; the action of repeated strokes.
-It may refer to surface decoration, a technique for working metal, as well as a marker of rhythm, an indicator of life through the pulse and heartbeat's rate, or a gauge of approval in applause.
+One of the most intriguing techniques that Mori utilizes is called battuto ("hammering") which is used to obtain the curvatures of the metal to form the desired volume which results in the “distressed” effect of hammered metal.
+The word comes from the Italian verb battere, the action of repeated strokes.
+It may refer to surface decoration, a technique for working metal, as well as a marker of rhythm, an indicator of life through the pulse and heartbeat's rate.

 In this recent collection, Mauro uses the battuto finishing technique to achieve the irregularity and intentional imperfections of the surfaces, giving texture, warmth and life to the cold material.